-What isn’t quite popular is the beautiful rendition of Adunni and Nefertiti, Nigerian traditional performers alongside Dr. Adeshina’s favorite singer Omawumi.
-The performance by Adunni and Nefertiti had the former president of Nigeria, President Olusegun Obasanjo and Dr. Akinwunmi Adeshina dancing to the beats.
+What isn’t quite popular is the beautiful rendition of Adunni and Nefertiti, Nigerian traditional performers alongside Dr. Adesina’s favorite singer Omawumi.
+The performance by Adunni and Nefertiti had the former president of Nigeria, President Olusegun Obasanjo and Dr. Akinwunmi Adesina dancing to the beats.
 Yoruba indigenous music was exported and beautifully delivered.

 Motunrayo Abiodun Orobiyi, a graduate of Theatre Arts at the University of Lagos popularly called Ayofunwa Addunni, leads Nerfertiti, the all-female singing, and dance group.
 Nerfetti which means “The beautiful has come” is indeed a name fit for the elegantly dressed women.

 Expected to be guests at Ake Festival holding this November, this group is quite famous for their sonorous soul lifting songs.
 The group was established in 2006 to give a rendering of undiluted Africa folk music, unbeatable acapella sounds of Ilaje people of Ondo State.

 — The World Food Prize (@WorldFoodPrize) October 20, 2017

 Here is the praise song, oriki, recited at the intro of their musical performance at The World Food Prize Ceremony:

 Dudu mirimiri la wo ,

 A o pe a o re le ajeji